 APEC Essence ROES-50 Review

-Pros: Performed well in our lead removal, chlorine removal, and mineral removal tests
+Pros: Performed well in our lead removal, chlorine removal, and salt removal tests

 Cons: Low flow rate, pricey

 This product was narrowly beaten by both the iSpring RCC7 and the Home Master HydroPerfection.
 This trio all did about the same at extracting lead and chlorine from the water, but the iSpring and the Essence have an edge at removing minerals.
 These all produced great tasting water, though the Home Master has the best flow rate of the group by far.
 All of these under the sink filters were outperformed by the ZeroWater, which costs far less than all three of the under the sink filters.

 To rank and score these filters, we conducted extensive research to pick the most promising products and then bought the best.
 We put each product through a series of head-to-head tests, with the results of the APEC Essence described in the sections below.

 The first of our trio of impurity removal tests, our Lead Removal metric is responsible for 25% of the overall score for each water filter.
 We mixed up a batch of water with very high concentrations of lead, then ran in through each filter.
 We took a sample of both our supply and the water after it was filtered, then sent them off to an independent lab for testing, as we did not have the necessary equipment to measure the lead content ourselves.
 The APEC Essence did an excellent job, removing practically all of the lead and earning a 10 out of 10 for its top-notch performance.

 Our supply water started with lead levels around 2.3 ppm — over a hundred times higher than what the EPA considers to be an acceptable level.
 The Essence dropped the lead levels to around 0.001 ppm, removing approximately 99.96% of the lead.